 A new report indicates that Apple could start using smaller components in future iPhone, iPad and MacBook devices, to make way for larger batteries that would theoretically allow for extended battery life.

-As reported on by MacRumors, the report states that Apple is planning to increase the adoption of IPD (integrated passive devices) for chips to be found in future Apple hardware.
+As reported on by MacRumors (opens in new tab), the report (opens in new tab) states that Apple is planning to increase the adoption of IPD (integrated passive devices) for chips to be found in future Apple hardware.
 These chips should be simultaneously more powerful and compact, allowing more real estate for larger batteries.

 - Best iPhone: which Apple phone is for you?